difiore/PrimerServer2/README.md

 ## Description

 PrimerServer was proposed to design genome-wide specific PCR primers.
 It uses candidate primers produced by Primer3, uses BLAST and nucleotide thermodynamics to search for possible amplicons and filters out specific primers for each site.
-By using multiple threads, it runs very fast, ~0.4s per site in our case study for more than 10000 sites.
+By using multiple threads, it runs very fast, ~0.4s per site in a case study for more than 10000 sites.

 This repository is based on Python3 and acts as the successor of legacy [PrimerServer](https://github.com/billzt/PrimerServer).